Benelux: Benelux Court of Justice

+Benelux General Secretariat

 The General Secretariat, which is based in Brussels, forms the cooperation platform of the Benelux Union.
 It acts as the secretariat of the Committee of Ministers, the council and various commissions and working groups.
 The General Secretariat has years of expertise in the area of Benelux cooperation and is familiar with the policy agreements and differences between the three countries.
 Building on what already been achieved, the General Secretariat puts its knowledge, network and experience at the service of partners and stakeholders who endorse its mission.
 It initiates, supports and monitors cooperation results in the areas of economy, sustainability and security.